ropensci/cffr/README.md

 **cffr** works best if your package passes
 `R CMD check/devtools::check()`.

-As per 2026-05-10 there are at least 570 repos on GitHub using **cffr**.
-[Check them out
+As per 2026-05-19 there are at least 553 repositories on GitHub using **cffr**.
+[Check them out here](https://github.com/search?q=cffr%20path%3A**%2FCITATION.cff&type=code).
-here](https://github.com/search?q=cffr%20path%3A**%2FCITATION.cff&type=code).

 ### Installation